Today we’re looking into a festive Swedish word that might just spark a lively debate around the julbord.

 These words have German roots and are related to German pummelig, meaning ‘plump’ or ‘dumpy’, and pummelchen, meaning ‘chubby’.
 When pumla was first used in northern Swedish dialects, it meant ’round thing’ or ‘ball’ generally but is now more commonly heard in the specifically Christmassy sense.

-Pumla was added into the official dictionary by the Swedish Academy just four years ago after lively campaigning from speakers of these variants of Swedish.
+Pumla was added into the official dictionary by the Swedish Academy in 2014 after lively campaigning from speakers of these variants of Swedish.

-In fact, an organization called Pumlans vänner (friends of Pumla) was set up back in 1988 to advocate for pumla's entry into the dictionary.
-The founder, Ove Friman from Luleå, said he was inspired to start the organization when he asked his partner to get pumlor, and they didn't understand him.
+In fact, an organisation called Pumlans vänner (friends of Pumla) was set up back in 1988 to advocate for pumla‘s entry into the dictionary.
+The founder, Ove Friman from Luleå, said he was inspired to start the organisation when he asked his partner to get pumlor, who didn’t understand what he meant.

 Vi har många pumlor i granen